rovner/screenshot-assert/README.md

     .isEqualToReferenceId("id");
 ```

 - Of some area by coordinates in the whole page.
 Coordinates are relative to the document.
+Be cautious with method because it scrolls page and could change it state.

 ```java
 screenshotAssert.assertThat(Screenshots.screenshotOfOageArea(20,140,640,120))
     .isEqualToReferenceId("id");
 ```

-- Of web element
+- Of web element.

 ```java
 WebElement element=webDriver.findElement(cssSelector(".element"));